plantuml/wmf/README.md

 This does not compile yet, so any help is welcome.

 Once we will have something working, this will be integrated into main PlantUML Library.

+Missing stuff:

+* BinaryReader / BinaryWriter
+* TODO TASK: There is no preprocessor in Java